olegshAtSpark/dmntk.rs/dmntk/README.md

 ## Overview

-Decision Model and Notation Toolkit (DMNTK) is a platform for building, testing and evaluating decision models.
+DMNTK is a set of tools for building, testing and evaluating decision models.

-DMNTK is based on the [Decision Model and Notation (DMN™)](https://www.omg.org/dmn/), the industry standard from the [Object Management Group (OMG®)](https://www.omg.org/), the institution behind such standards like UML®, BPMN™ and CORBA®.
+DMNTK is based on the [Decision Model and Notation (DMN™)](https://www.omg.org/dmn/), the industry standard led by the [Object Management Group (OMG®)](https://www.omg.org/), the institution behind such standards like UML®, BPMN™ and CORBA®.

 DMNTK is written in [Rust](https://www.rust-lang.org/), a programming language that empowers